coddle-cpp/coddle/README.md

 ## Repository format

-Your repository should have libraries.toml file.
-The file is just a list of libraries.
+Your repository should have a `libraries.toml` file.
+The file is a list of libraries.

-Example of one entry:
+Example entry:

 ```
 [[library]]